mozjay/osrs-clog-dependencies/README.md

    - Source: Bucket API (`api.php?action=bucket&query=bucket('recipe')...`)
    - Contains 7,152 recipes with materials and outputs

+3. **Item Prices/IDs**
+   - Source: Prices API (`prices.runescape.wiki/api/v1/osrs/mapping`)
+   - Used to resolve item names to IDs for derived items

 ## Limitations

 1. **Recipe coverage**: Only items with wiki recipes are tracked.
 Some items may have undocumented creation methods.

-2. **Item IDs for derived items**: Currently derived items use names as keys (not IDs).
-This is because fetching IDs for 500+ items would require many additional API calls.
+2. **Derived items without IDs**: ~91 derived items couldn't have their IDs resolved (typically very obscure items).

 3. **Alternative clog paths**: If an item requires "onyx" and onyx can be obtained from multiple clog sources (CoX, Fortis, etc.), only one source is listed.